joostmeijles/xc9-k8s/scale/README.md

 ```

 The autoscaler by default queries every 15 seconds for metrics.
 When needed it will upscale the number
 of Pods.
-Downscaling Pods will happen after a, by default, cool down period of 5 minutes.
+Downscaling Pods will happen after a (default) cool down period of 5 minutes.